ablab/rnaquast/README.md

     Folder containing pre-built GMAP index for the reference genome.
 Using previously constructed index decreases running time.
 Note, that you still need to provide the reference genome that was used for index construction when this option is used.

 `-c <TRANSCRIPTS ...>, --transcripts <TRANSCRIPTS, ...>`
      File(s) with transcripts in FASTA format separated by space.
+Wildcards can be used, e.g. `--transcripts */*.fasta`.

 `-psl <TRANSCRIPTS_ALIGNMENT ...>, --alignment <TRANSCRIPTS_ALIGNMENT, ...>`
      File(s) with transcript alignments to the reference genome in PSL format separated by space.